theradest1/Universal-Multiplayer-2/Docs.md

 ### Good Uses:
 - Players
+- Enemies
 - Projectiles (like grenades)

 ### How to use
+(follow the quick start section for more in depth steps and better explainations)
 - attach the UM2_Object script onto the object you want to be synced
 - create a prefab
   - this is what will be created for the other players